Back to Blog

 Click the 'Open' button in the notification to open your new JavaFX project

-• FXML Files (e.g., primary.fxml, secondary.fxml): XML files describing the GUI layout.
+• FXML Files (primary.fxml, etc.): XML for GUI layout.

-Once your project is open and you have configured the Scene Builder path (as shown in Part 3), you can easily edit your UI layout files directly from your IDE.
+Once your project is open and Scene Builder path is configured (Part 2), edit FXML files from your IDE.

 IntelliJ IDEA project structure for JavaFX showing HelloApplication.java and hello-view.fxml